 When must my beneficiary(ies) be paid a required distribution?
 If an RMD had been calculated for you for the year you die, then your beneficiary(ies) will need to be paid an RMD by December of 31 of such year to the extent it had not been paid to your prior to your death.
-An RMD is calculated for the year you attain age 70/s or would have attained age 70/s since for RMD purposes it is assumed you lived the entire year.
+An RMD is calculated for the year you attain age 70/s is more for RMD purposes it is assumed you lived the entire year.